Carl Spiller started karate at the

 age of 6 in 1998 where he used to train under Sensei Marcus Bowden

-at the South Reading Leisure Centre on Wednesday nights.
+at the South Reading Leisure Centre.

 passed his first belt (yellow) in July 2000, orange in 2001, green